chandan989/P.R.I.S.M./brief.md

 This leads to:

 * Increased hallucination risk
-* Reduced user trust
+* Reduced clinician trust
-* Poor suitability for high-accountability environments
+* Poor suitability for high-accountability triage decisions

 ### The Glass Box Concept